Esri/collector-integration/README.md

 arcgis-collector://?parameter=value&parameter=value
 `

-The rest of this topic describes the various parameters Collector currently supports.
+The remainder of this topic describes the various parameters Collector currently supports.

 ####Open a web map